Autism What to Know and What Comes Next

 • Prefers solitary play or does not understand personal space

-• Avoids direct eye contact
+• Avoids direct eye contact or physical contact

 • Struggles to understand others’ feelings